Quantum Anomaly Detection for Collider Physics: (Quantum) Machine Learning Setup

 \subsection{QCL}

 The circuit's parameterized gates follow~\cite{Terashi:2020wfi} in a way that allows for access of the entire Bloch sphere given an arbitrary input state.
 The gate that introduces entanglement involves a time evolution operation following the Ising model Hamiltonian $H$ as in Figure \ref{fig:qcl1d}.
 We did not experiment with different Hamiltonians as their work remarks that changing this did not achieve a different result.
-As with VQC, the output is the expectation value of $Z$.
+The expectation value $z_i$ of the Pauli Z operator for the first two qubits is measured and the loss function is cross-entropy:

+where the exponential terms represent the soft-max activation function.
 The number of qubits to encode parameters in the 1D case was chosen after a brief exploration to be two.
 Each input value was duplicated and stored in two separate qubits which were transformed by the same circuit.
 For 3D testing we used six qubits.
 For all tests the circuits had three layers, which are outlined in Figure \ref{fig:qcl1d}.
 The optimization was completed using the \texttt{COBYLA} method~\cite{Powell1994} with the parameter shift rule as defined in ~\cite{Terashi:2020wfi} and binary cross-entropy loss.

 The $\theta_i$ are the trainable weights of the circuit.
 The three-dimensional case follows the same structure as Figure 2 and the alternative $U_{\textbf{in}}$ in Figure 10 from~\cite{Terashi:2020wfi}, except the three inputs are duplicated so that six qubits can be used.
 There were 18 trainable parameters for the one-dimensional setup and 54 trainable parameters for the three-dimensional setup.